-Born at Queenstown, Upper Canada on 27 August 1837, son of Gilbert McMicken and step-brother of Albert McMicken, he was educated at Queenstown public schools and the Toronto Academy.
+Born at Queenstown, Upper Canada on 27 August 1837, son of Gilbert McMicken and Ann Theresa Duff (1807-1887), he was educated at Queenstown public schools and the Toronto Academy.
 He married the daughter of Arthur Johnson in 1859.
 He served as Postmaster and collector of customs at Clifton.
 In 1860 he went into the grain business at Windsor, and after Confederation became head of the western division of the government secret service.

-McMicken died at his Winnipeg residence, 61 Osborne Street, on 30 July 1916.
+He died at his Winnipeg residence, 61 Osborne Street, on 30 July 1916 and was buried in the Kildonan Cemetery.
 He is commemorated by McMicken Street in Winnipeg.

 Pioneers and Early Citizens of Manitoba, Winnipeg: Manitoba Library Association, 1971.

 Dictionary of Manitoba Biography by John M. “Jack” Bumsted, Winnipeg: University of Manitoba Press, 1999.